Rideau Hall: Decor and furnishings

-The McKay villa and Mappin block
+McKay villa and Mappin block

-The sole remaining part of the original McKay villa is the Reception Room on the ground floor and the royal suite directly above.
+The sole remaining part of the original McKay villa is the reception room on the ground floor and the royal suite directly above.
 The former was created in 1913 by removing the interior partitions of the villa; the baseboards, mouldings, and trims date from that era.
 It is where small ceremonies and presentations take place, while the latter is an oval room that was previously the drawing room of the original McKay villa and was subsequently used as a ballroom, a studio, and a study before becoming the monarch's bedroom.
-Some signs of the McKay house are still visible, notably in the now blanked window on the north wall of the Reception Room and the ornate plaster ceiling in the royal suite.
+Some signs of the McKay house are still visible, notably in the now blanked window on the north wall of the reception room and the ornate plaster ceiling in the royal suite.

-Directly west of these rooms is the Edwardian Mappin wing, which contains the Entrance Hall.
+Directly west of these rooms is the Edwardian Mappin wing, which contains the entrance hall.
 Its walls are partly panelled, partly clad in marble; the lower floor covered in mosaic tile and the upper with wood.
 The two levels are connected by a wide, white marble, central stair; to each side, at the upper landing, are marble guards with ornate, Neoclassical balustrades.
-Across from the top of the stair is a door to the Reception Room.
+Across from the top of the stair is a door to the reception room.